Listen to this article:

 What are the most popular yoga workshops?

-Before we answer that it’s important to consider: Is it better to go after a “popular” topic what will likely be covered by many different teachers and workshops in your city… or is it better to pick a more unique topic that fewer teachers will cover but less total potential customers?
+Before we answer, it’s important to consider: Is it better to go after a “popular” topic that will likely be covered by many different teachers and workshops in your city… or is it better to pick a more unique topic that fewer teachers will cover but less total potential customers?

-I personally think going as niche as you can without alienating your entire student base is the way to go.
+I personally think the best approach is to be as niche as possible without alienating your entire student base.

 Popular workshops include: Inversions 101, Breathwork, Women’s Circles, and Yoga + Astrology (or any other tangential field)